isomerpages/govtech-stp/_faq/2-app-process-residents-sg.md

 The traveller must also obtain a letter from the PRC Embassy in Singapore which confirms that he/she has been granted approval by the relevant authorities in China to travel to China under the Singapore-China Fast Lane.
 This letter will be used as an indication of the traveller’s eligibility to take a pre-departure COVID-19 test.
 This letter must be presented at the clinic before the test can be administered.

-The traveller should expect to pay about S$180 – S$200 (inclusive of GST) for the pre-departure test.
+The traveller should expect to pay up to S$200 (inclusive of GST) for the pre-departure test.
 This is not payable by MediSave, MediShield Life and Integrated Shield Plans.

 #### 9. What tests will I be subject to upon arrival in China?
 Will I be subject to a serology test in China?